-The Group invests in publicly traded investments and in doing so it exposes itself to the fluctuations in price that are inherent in such a market.
+The Company invests in publicly traded investments and managed funds.
+In doing so it exposes itself to the fluctuations in price that are inherent in such investments.
 Any investment decisions must be approved by the board.
-To limit its market risk, the Group holds a diversified portfolio and the Board makes investment decisions on advice from professional advisors.
+To limit its market risk, the Company holds a diversified portfolio and the Board makes investment decisions on advice from professional advisors.